Tidal Wetlands Permit Program: Is this Project Major or Minor ?

 Notice of all major projects must be published in both the Environmental Notice Bulletin (ENB) and a designated local newspaper to allow for public review.
 Any activity designated in Part 661.5(b) as "No Permit Necessary" requires no DEC approval.
 Projects bearing the designation "Generally Compatible-permit required" are considered Minor Projects.
 All other activities are considered Major Projects for the public notice requirements of the Uniform Procedures Act.

-Please refer to the classification of uses chart in Section 661.5 Use Guidelines for a detailed listing of all regulated tidal wetlands activities and whether they are minor projects.
+Please refer to the classification of uses chart in Section 661.5 Use Guidelines (link leaves DEC website) for a detailed listing of all regulated tidal wetlands activities and whether they are minor projects.